tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 In summary, the Transformer architecture's success lies in its ability to capture complex dependencies, handle sequences of varying lengths, and process them efficiently through its innovative components, making it a fundamental building block in modern deep learning.

+## Appendix — Naming Convention of Key, Value and Query

+The naming convention of "key," "query," and "value" in the context of attention mechanisms is rooted in their respective roles and functions within the mechanism.
+These names help clarify how each component contributes to the computation of the context vector in attention.

+**Key (K):** The key is essentially a set of representations derived from the input sequence (or encoder states in the case of sequence-to-sequence models like the Transformer).
+These representations are crucial for determining how much attention should be given to each element in the input sequence when generating an output.
+Keys are used to match against the queries.

+*Reasoning:* Think of the "key" as a guide or a set of pointers that specify which parts of the input sequence are relevant for generating the output.
+It helps the model identify what to focus on.

+**Query (Q):** The query represents what the model is currently trying to generate or pay attention to within the output sequence.
+In other words, it's a representation of the current target or decoder state.

+*Reasoning:* The "query" represents the current "question" or "target" that the model is interested in.
+It's used to determine how well each element in the input sequence (represented by keys) aligns or matches with the current target.

+**Value (V):** The value component contains the information that will be used to produce the context vector.
+Like keys, values are derived from the input sequence.
+However, they represent the content or information associated with each element in the input sequence.

+*Reasoning:* The "value" carries the actual information that the model will use when generating the output.
+It's like the "answer" or "content" associated with each part of the input sequence.

+To put it all together, the attention mechanism calculates a weighted sum of values based on the similarity between the query and keys.
+This weighted sum, known as the context vector, is used to determine how much each part of the input sequence should contribute to the current output.
+The keys help identify which parts are relevant, the query specifies what is being looked for, and the values provide the information to be used.

+This naming convention, while abstract, makes the roles and relationships of these components intuitive, facilitating a clearer understanding of how attention mechanisms work in neural networks.

 ## Citation